 Deduction.
 A bank is required to deduct from CET1 any after-tax gain on sale resulting from the sale of loans for the purpose of a traditional securitization, unless the banking organization's equity capital has increased as a consequence of having received cash in connection with the securitization.
-As of September 2014 we did not have any deductions of this nature.
+As of December 2016, we did not have any deductions of this nature.

 Supervisory Formula Approach (SFA).
-If a bank is in a position to obtain or calculate, on an on-going basis, all of the parameters needed to perform the SFA calculation, then it must use this methodology to calculate the capital requirements for a securitization position.
-Under the SFA, RWAs are based on the capital requirements that would apply to the underlying assets if they were held directly on our balance sheet; this is then adjusted to take account of the degree of subordination (i.e., loss absorbance by junior tranches) of a given tranche.
-The capital requirements that would apply under the Basel III Advanced Rules to the underlying assets must be calculated separately for each asset, unless the underlying assets are a homogenous pool of retail exposures, in which case the calculation can be done for the overall pool.
-The parameters required in order to calculate RWAs under the SFA are set out below:
+If a bank is in a position to obtain or calculate, on an on-going basis, (using data no more than 91 days old) all of the parameters needed to perform the SFA calculation, then it must use this methodology to calculate the capital requirements for a securitization position.
+In accordance with the SFA, RWAs are based on the capital requirements that would apply to the underlying assets if they were held directly on our balance sheet; this is then adjusted to take account of the degree of subordination (i.e., loss absorbance by junior tranches) of a given tranche.
+The capital requirements that would apply in accordance with the Basel III Advanced Rules to the underlying assets must be calculated separately for each asset, unless the underlying assets are a homogenous pool of retail exposures, in which case the calculation can be done for the overall pool.
+The parameters required in order to calculate RWAs in accordance with the SFA are set out below:

-Amount of underlying exposure (UE) The EAD of all underlying exposures within the pool Tranche Percentage (TP) Ratio of the amount of the tranche that contains the bank's securitization exposure to the underlying exposures Capital requirement on underlying exposures (Kirb) The AIRB capital requirement if the underlying exposures were held directly on balance sheet.
+Amount of underlying exposure (UE) The EAD of all underlying exposures within the pool Tranche Percentage (TP) Ratio of the amount of the bank's securitization exposure to the amount of the tranche that contains the securitization exposure Capital requirement on underlying exposures (Kirb) The AIRB capital requirement if the underlying exposures were held directly on balance sheet.
 This requires an assignment of PD and LGD to the underlying exposures.
-It is calculated as the ratio of i) the sum of the risk-based capital requirements for the underlying exposures plus the expected credit losses of the underlying exposures; to ii) UE.
-Credit Enhancement Level (L) Ratio of the amount of all securitization exposure subordinated to the tranche that contains the bank's securitization exposure to UE Thickness of Tranche (T) Ratio of the amount of the tranche that contains the bank's securitization exposure to UE N Effective number of exposures in the underlying pool EWALGD Exposure weighted average loss given default of the underlying pool
+It is calculated as the ratio of i) the sum of the risk-based capital requirements for the underlying exposures plus the expected credit losses of the underlying exposures; to ii) UE Credit Enhancement Level (L) Ratio of the amount of all securitization exposure subordinated to the tranche that contains the bank's securitization exposure to UE Thickness of Tranche (T) Ratio of the amount of the tranche that contains the bank's securitization exposure to UE N Effective number of exposures in the underlying pool EWALGD Exposure weighted average loss given default of the underlying pool